Chrisp-Codes/Chrisp-Codes/README.md

 ## About me

-Technical Customer Success & Implementation specialist with 10+ years of experience at the intersection of customers, product and process.
+Technical Customer Success & Implementation Specialist with 10+ years of experience at the intersection of customer needs, product logic, and operational processes.
-Focused on **automation, API integrations, and Excel/Python tooling** in HR- and hospitality SaaS.
+Focus areas: **automation, API integrations, and lightweight tools using Excel, VBA, and Python** – primarily in HR and hospitality SaaS environments.

 ## What I build

-- Small automation tools (Python, Tkinter, Excel/VBA) that save hours of manual work
+- Lean automation tools (Python, Tkinter, Excel/VBA) to eliminate repetitive tasks
-- Data quality checks, import/export reconciliation, and ETL converters
+- Scripts for data validation, import/export matching, and simple ETL conversion
-- Proof-of-concepts turned into working prototypes for HR/payroll processes
+- Proof-of-concepts that evolve into functional internal tools for HR and payroll

 ## Tech toolbox

-Python · OpenPyXL · Pandas · Tkinter · Excel/VBA · REST APIs · Automation
+Python · Pandas · OpenPyXL · Tkinter · Excel/VBA · REST APIs · Automation